rangle/angular-training-slides/exercises/routing/README.md

 ng generate component home
-ng generate component user-list ng generate component user-detail ng generate service users
+ng generate component user-list ng generate component user-detail
 ```

-> The components and service are added to our ng-module automatically, so they are ready to use.
+> The components are added to our ng-module automatically, so they are ready to use.

 ## Step 3